Real Effects of Climate Policy: Financial Constraints and Spillovers

 Charles A. Dice Working Paper No. 2019-04

 We document that localized policies aimed at mitigating climate risk can have unintended consequences due to regulatory arbitrage by firms.
-Using a difference-in-differences framework to study the impact of the California cap-and-trade program with US plant level data, we show that financially constrained firms shift emissions and plant ownership from California to other states.
+Using a difference-in-differences framework to study the impact of the California cap-and-trade program with United States plant level data, we show that financially constrained firms shift emissions and output from California to other states where they have similar plants that are underutilized.
 In contrast, unconstrained firms do not make such adjustments.
-Overall, neither constrained nor unconstrained firms reduce their total emissions when only a subset of their plants are affected by the cap-and-trade rule, undermining the effectiveness of the policy.
+Overall, unconstrained firms do not reduce their total emissions while constrained firms increase total emissions after the cap-and-trade rule, undermining the effectiveness of the policy.

 Keywords: Climate policy, California cap-and-trade, financial constraints, internal resource allocation, regulatory arbitrage, spillover effects